D4rk3l/interactive-text-games-hacktoberfest/README.md

 # Hacktoberfest 2019 Text Adventure Games
-A place to submit your own (or edit other peoples') text adventure games in any language!
+A place to submit your own (or edit other peoples') interactive text games in any language!

-You can submit whatever you want as long as it's some kind of interactive text adventure game.
+You can submit whatever you want as long as it's some kind of interactive text game (it needs to have user inputs).
 Feel free to edit and add on to other people's code too!

 ## How to Contribute